SalishSeaCast/tools/SalishSeaCmd/docs/run_description_file.rst

 .. code-block:: yaml

     namlists:
+      namelist_cfg:
         - ../../nemo3.6/namelist.bottom

-The :file:`NEMOGCM/CONFIG/SHARED/namelist_ref` file is symlinked into the run directory to provide default values that will be used for any namelist variables not included in the namelist section files listed in the :kbd:`namelists` section.
+For each :kbd:`namelist*_cfg` key a :file:`NEMOGCM/CONFIG/SHARED/namelist*_ref` file is symlinked into the run directory to provide default values that will be used for any namelist variables not included in the namelist section files listed in the :kbd:`namelists` section.
+So,
+:file:`NEMOGCM/CONFIG/SHARED/namelist_ref` will always be symlinked and, if the :kbd:`namelist_top_cfg` key is present, the :file:`NEMOGCM/CONFIG/SHARED/namelist_top_ref` file will also be symlinked into the run directory.

 .. _NEMO-3.6-Output: